 By Ivy B. Grey

 Implementing new technology in legal firms is broken.
 Upper management ponders sweeping changes to the law firm’s structure that will take years to implement, while missing small low-cost changes that can be made now.
 So skip the trendy new open office plans and the next “great” iPad app.
 There’s no need to engage in a lengthy self-study to come up with a process improvement plan.
-And it’s unnecessary to begin recruiting a bevy of legal project managers to gain value at the margins.
-Here’s how to actually make changes that will help the lawyers in your firm instantly: adopt a program that is inexpensive and familiar.
+And, unless you’re ready to make major changes, recruiting a bevy of legal project managers will only gain value at the margins.
+Here’s how to actually make changes that will help the lawyers in your firm instantly: adopt simple programs that are inexpensive and familiar.

 Improving processes through the use of new technology does not need to be synonymous with another pricey failure.
 It can be simple and inexpensive.
 To determine whether a product is right for you or your firm, ask three simple questions: